James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

 When you trade commodities, there is a higher possibility that you will get unlucky.

-When trading options and selling premium, you'll likely lose around ~5% of your trades - and it's important to ensure that those 5% of trades do not hurt you too much.
+When trading options and selling premium, you'll likely lose around ~5% of your trades - and it's important to ensure that those 5% of losing trades are small losses, not large losses.

 You can do this by not trading too large and also by hedging your positions.